tweag/ormolu/DESIGN.md

     * [Why not contribute to/fork Hindent or Brittany?](#why-not-contribute-tofork-hindent-or-brittany)
 * [Examples](#examples)

-This document describes design of a new formatter for Haskell source code.
+This document describes the design of a new formatter for Haskell source code.
 It also includes recommendations for future implementers.

-We set for the following goals (mostly taken from [brittany](https://github.com/lspitzner/brittany)):
+We set the following goals (mostly taken from [brittany](https://github.com/lspitzner/brittany)):
 * Preserve the meaning of the formatted functions when no CPP is used;
 * Make reasonable use of screen space;